The Critical Role of Primary Care Providers in

 A doctor sitting with their patient

-Module 4: Needed Changes with Colleagues in the Referral Process
+Module 4: Needed Changes with Colleagues in the Referral Process: Future Considerations

 clock icon 10 Minutes

-In this module, you will consider opportunities to improve your own referral practices for patients diagnosed with cancer.
+In this module, you will consider opportunities to improve referral practices once you start your practice.

 Go to Module 4